dvreeze/sudoku/hibernate-strategy.md

 committed, the updates to the managed JPA entity/entities are flushed to the database.
 In other words, we *cannot locally reason about database updates*.

-Contrast this with the use of *immutable Java records* as "data carriers", and explicit (JPA) database query and update calls.
-All the above issues disappear.
+Contrast this with the use of *immutable Java records* as "data carriers", and *explicit* database query and update calls.
+All the issues above disappear.
 There is *no hidden state*.
 There are *no hidden database updates*.
 As a bonus, we get thread-safety as well, which is needed in case the Java records are used in multiple threads.
 Updates become "functional updates", with Java records that are copies of the original except for some "changes".
-Admittedly, typically more code would be needed than when working exclusively with JPA entities as data carriers, but the code is simple and clear, and *locally reasoning about code* is restored.
+Admittedly, typically more code would be needed than when working exclusively with JPA entities as data carriers, but the code is simple and clear, and *locally reasoning about code* is largely restored.

-This is especially true if (even `private`) methods have *immutable parameters and return values* (without using `void` as return type), using *no more hidden (program) state than needed*, and having *no more side effects than needed*.
-In other words, functions that are closer to pure functions in functional programming, thus enabling *local reasoning* about code.
+This is especially true if (even many `private`) methods have *immutable parameters and return values* (without using `void` as return type), using *as little hidden (program) state as required*, and having *as few side effects as required*.
+In other words, functions that are *closer to pure functions* in *functional programming*, thus enabling *local reasoning* about code.

 Yet where do we convert JPA entities to immutable Java records?
 One possibility is to do that within the open `EntityManager`.
 We could turn "result sets" directly into Java records, or we could convert